anjana250/diabetes_capstone/README.md

 ![distbar](https://github.com/user-attachments/assets/9c22cf17-255d-404e-8550-dd1a53528e8a)

 This is the distribution of the dataset prior to upsampling.
+After upsampling we have a balanced dataset.

 #### 2. Feature Engineering
 Feature Selection: All of the features in the dataset were included in the analysis.
 Preprossing was done for all of the columns except the binary.